SoftUni-Internal/interactive-content/EN/00-Mid-Exam/00-Problem-01.md

 Each time Peter reaches a target:

-* He will shoot at it and get 5 points, decreasing the target's total point value by 5.
+* He will shoot at it and get 5 points, decreasing the target's total point value by 5

-* If the target is worth less than 5 points Peter takes all of its points and decreases the total points of the target to 0.
+* If the target is worth less than 5 points Peter takes all of its points and decreases the total points of the target to 0

 If the start index, specified in any command is out of range, to begin with, Peter will have to ignore this command.

 ## Input

-* You will receive integers separated by "\|" representing the targets in the archery range.
+* You will receive integers separated by "\|" representing the targets in the archery range

-* Until the "**Game over**" command is given you will receive commands in the format described above.
+* Until the "**Game over**" command is given you will receive commands in the format described above

 ## Output